 In these modern times, many couples are facing an alarming problem in their marital life, that is infertility.
 It has been found that male infertility accounts for 40% of all infertility cases in the world.
 Many factors are responsible to affect male infertility such as environmental factors, lifestyle changes, lack of sleep, stress, and sexual dysfunction.
 Among lifestyle changes, smoking has been found to cause harmful effects on male reproduction and infertility.

-The younger generation smoking tobacco is getting worse globally, especially in developing nations like India, and there is evidence that smoking has deleterious effects on male fertility and childbirth.
 Men who smoke have been found to have sexual dysfunction, poor semen quality, and sperm abnormalities like less sperm density, motility, and count.
 Tobacco smoke has hazardous substances like nicotine, heavy metals (cadmium and lead), and carcinogens which damage the sperms and lead to poor semen quality.
 But the good news is smoking, is a reversible factor for infertility as quitting smoking helps to improve male infertility.

 Tobacco consumption is increasing worldwide and so it is important to know the harmful effects caused by tobacco on male reproduction.
 Tobacco is available in many forms and smoking in any form causes damage to sperm and semen quality which is associated with male infertility.